openframeworks/ofSite/_documentation/3d/of3dGraphics_functions.markdown

 Draws a rectangular box with the specified dimensions, starting from the specified coordinates.

 A box is a rectangular solid: an extruded rectangle.
 It is drawn starting from a 3D reference coordinate.
 It has a width (in x), a height (in y), and a depth (in z).
-The box is drawn with the current color, e.g. set with
+The box is drawn with the current color, e.g. set with ofSetColor().
+The box is drawn filled by default; change this with ofFill();